 We've been to East by Southwest a few times now.
 It's an Asian fusion spot with many vegan options on the menu.

 They had some inventive vegan sushi on the menu, so Kevin got some rolls.
 They also made him inari nigiri off menu.

-The next visit, Kevin got sushi again but I tried their vegan pho.
+Another time I tried their vegan pho.
 You don't see vegan pho everywhere so you've got to try it when you find it.
 This one was a touch salty but still tasty.

 Turtle Lake Cafe & Refuge

 Turtle Lake Cafe & Refuge serves a lunch on Tuesdays & Fridays made of local, wild, and living foods.
 Everything is vegan except honey in some items.

 Inside there’s a little store where they sell goodies made using their solar dehydrators.
 The full lunch meal is $15 suggested donation and includes soup, salad, a main, dessert, and beverage.